Return to Course Listings

 Learn about exciting new advances in the use of saliva for oral cancer screening and diagnosis.
 This program will explore the role of saliva in future dental and medical practice for rapid detection and screening of biomarkers of oral and systemic diseases.

-By the end of the course, participants will be able to:1.
-Learn about a role for saliva in the diagnosis of oral cancer
+1. Learn about a role for saliva in the diagnosis of oral cancer

 2. Understand the research and technology behind salivary diagnostics